 How to Make Blueberry Frosting

-Here are the step by step instructions to make this frosting!
+Here are the step by step instructions to make this blueberry buttercream frosting!

 Step 1: Make the Blueberry Jam